moggieuk/Happy-Hare/doc/calibration.md

 Sit back and relax.
 The selector will move to find the extremes of movement and then use information about the geometry of the particular MMU and version/options you are using to generate and save the selector offsets automatically!

 > [!NOTE]
-> ERCF v1.1 users need to pay particular attention to letter suffixes after the version number in `mmu_parameters.cfg`<br>ERCF v1.1 users that are using a bypass block modification also need to specify the position of that block with `BYPASS_BLOCK=` (see command reference) to indicate which bearing block contains the bypass.
+> (i) ERCF v1.1 users need to pay particular attention to letter suffixes after the version number in `mmu_parameters.cfg`<br>
+> (ii) ERCF v1.1 users that are using a bypass block modification also need to specify the position of that block with `BYPASS_BLOCK=` (see command reference) to indicate which bearing block contains the bypass.

 Although it should not be necessary, there are options to update a single position if you would like to or run into problems.
 See the command reference for more detailed information on options, but basically you turn MMU motors off, line up the desired gate with the selector and run: